 Why Maryland Homeowners Choose RoofPRO

-RoofPRO has installed architectural shingle roofs across Maryland since 2004.
-Our contractor team is certified by CertainTeed, GAF, and Tamko, and we work with both Class 3 and Class 4 impact-resistant shingles.
+RoofPRO has installed architectural shingle roofs across Maryland since 2004, with roofing systems built for local weather.
+Our contractor team is certified by CertainTeed, GAF, and Tamko, and we work with both Class 3 and Class 4 impact-resistant architectural shingles.
 We understand local building codes, storm patterns, and roof material performance in Maryland’s climate.
 Although asphalt shingles are the popular roof style we service, our expertise extends into slate, metal roofing, and other specialty systems found throughout Maryland.
-Helping to guide homeowners toward the right material for their home and budget.
+Helping to guide homeowners toward the right roofing materials for their home and budget.

-Curb appeal and home protection extend beyond your roof.
-That’s why RoofPRO delivers comprehensive exterior services to realize your home’s full potential!
+Curb appeal and home protection extend beyond your shingle roof.
+That’s why RoofPRO delivers contractor services to realize your home’s full potential!
 We can provide solutions for your property’s siding, roofing, windows, gutters, and more.
 Check out our full list of residential services here.

 Contact Us for a Free Estimate

-We make the whole process hassle-free and convenient from start to finish.
+We make the whole shingle roof process hassle-free and convenient from start to finish.
 Contact us today to schedule your free, no-obligation roofing estimate.
-Our contractors come out and inspect your roof, recommend the perfect solution for your home’s style and budget, and provide a detailed quote with transparent pricing.
+Our contractors come out and inspect your roof, recommend roofing materials that fit your home’s style and budget, and provide a detailed quote with transparent pricing.

 Tim Taylor, President of RoofPRO LLC in Maryland